Paths, Ends and The Separation Problem for Infinite Graphs: The Separation problem

-\begin{thm} There is a partial computable function which, when receiving as inputs a (program for a) highly computable graph $G$ with finitely many ends, a finite set $E \subset V(G)$, the number of ends of $G$ and an arbitrary element $W \in \sepmax{G}$, outputs $\comp_{G}(E)$. \end{thm} \begin{proof}
+In fact, there is a partial computable function which on input a (program for a) connected highly computable graph $G$ with finitely many ends, a finite set $E \subset V(G)$, the number of ends of $G$ and an arbitrary element $W \in \sepmax{G}$, outputs $\comp_{G}(E)$. \end{thm} \begin{proof} We prove the second part of the statement, which implies the first part of the statement.
+Assume we receive as inputs some description of the highly computable graph $G$, a finite set of edges $W \in \sepmax{G}$, the number $k$ of ends of $G$, and a finite set $E \subset E(G)$.

-We start by exhibiting an algorithm, called $\mathcal A$, that will be used several times in the course of this proof.
-The algorithm $\mathcal A$ takes as input a program for an infinite and highly computable graph $G$ with finitely many ends, the number $k$ of ends of $G$, and an element $W\in\sepmax{G}$.
-Thus $G\smallsetminus W$ has exactly $k$ infinite connected components.
-The algorithm computes the set $V$ of vertices in $G\smallsetminus W$ that are incident to some edge from $W$, and then outputs a partition $V=V_1\sqcup\dots,\sqcup V_k\sqcup F$, where $V_i$ is the set of vertices in $V$ that lie in the i-th infinite connected component of $G\smallsetminus W$, and $F$ is the set of vertices in $V$ that lie in a finite connected component of $G\smallsetminus W$.

-We now explain the process executed by $\mathcal A$.
-It is clear how to compute the set $V$ from the input, as the graph is highly computable.
-For each vertex $v\in V$, we denote by $C_v$ the connected component of $G\smallsetminus W$ containing $v$.
-Now observe the following: \begin{itemize} \item For every $v\in V $, the property ``$C_v$ is finite" is c.e event, as this can be verified by computing finite portions of the graph $G$. \item For every $u\neq v$ in $V $, the property ``$C_u=C_v$" is a c.e event, as this can be verified by finding a finite path in $G$ from $u$ to $v$, and which visits no edge from $W$. \end{itemize}

-Our algorithm $\mathcal A$ executes the individual algorithms for the finitely many c.e.~events indicated above.
-That is: for each $v\in V$, we wait to see whether $C_v$ is finite, and for each pair of vertices $u\ne v\in V$, we wait until eventually we see that $C_u=C_v$.
-Knowing the number of ends of $G$, and since $W \in \sepmax{G}$, eventually these algorithms will provide enough information to write a partition $V=V_1\sqcup\dots,\sqcup V_k\sqcup F$ as desired.
-At this point the algorithm $\mathcal A$ stops and outputs this partition.